fowlay/gerke-decoder/README.md

 interpreted as dots.
 When a reasonable setting has been found the decoder will distinguish dashes and dots properly.

-When the -v option is given the effective WPM, as calculated from the timing of dots and dashes in decoded characters, will be reported.
+The effective WPM, as calculated from the timing of dots and dashes in decoded characters, will be reported when the -v option is used.
 Re-running with the -w option set to this value may result in somewhat improved decoding.

-### Expanded spaces
+### Compensating for expanded spaces

+(This option is only effective with the "dips" decoder.)

-If spaces between characters and words are expanded, this can be compensated for by specifying e.g:
+If silent spaces between characters and words are exaggerated, this can be compensated for by specifying e.g:

     -W 1.2

 ### Clipping level

+(This option is ignored by the "adaptive line segments" decoder)

 By default the decoder will apply a small degree of clipping, with intention to reduce the impact of spiky noise.
 With the -v option the